sasaki2110/Morizo-ai/docs/archive/DDL.md

 CREATE POLICY "Users can delete own inventory" ON inventory
     FOR DELETE USING (auth.uid() = user_id);

--- recipesテーブル用ポリシー
+-- recipe_historysテーブル用ポリシー
-CREATE POLICY "Users can view own recipes" ON recipes
+CREATE POLICY "Users can view own recipe_historys" ON recipe_historys
     FOR SELECT USING (auth.uid() = user_id);

-CREATE POLICY "Users can insert own recipes" ON recipes
+CREATE POLICY "Users can insert own recipe_historys" ON recipe_historys
     FOR INSERT WITH CHECK (auth.uid() = user_id);

-CREATE POLICY "Users can update own recipes" ON recipes
+CREATE POLICY "Users can update own recipe_historys" ON recipe_historys
     FOR UPDATE USING (auth.uid() = user_id);

-CREATE POLICY "Users can delete own recipes" ON recipes
+CREATE POLICY "Users can delete own recipe_historys" ON recipe_historys
     FOR DELETE USING (auth.uid() = user_id);

 -- user_settingsテーブル用ポリシー